CA4022/CSC1109-Data-Speed-and-Scale/docs/lab5/index.md

     that newly developed expertise!</figcaption>
 </figure>

+INFO: Spark has greatly influenced many later tools that use a similar execution model in modern big data handling.
+Most notably, much of the data science community has recently been gradually moving from Spark towards distributed engines that are somewhat easier to progam for such as "Dask", which works similarly to Spark but is designed from the ground-up with python programming in mind.
+Despite this, Spark remains the primary pillar of the ecosystem, and offers a level of reliability and resilience that more user friendly tools like Dask simply can't replicate.

 ## A Programming Polyglot Tour of Spark Examples ##

 In this section, we will walk you through running our familiar distributed word count on the Spark